Amazeryogo/surf-exel/README.md

 #### /Users/username/Dropbox/blueberry/hi.txt

-and asks you to give one mode, r for reading and w for writing.
+and asks you to give one mode, r for reading and w for writing or ov to overwrite and destroy the contents of a file.

 ## When you give the mode w